AGILab future work

 Purpose:

-promote the current distributed work-plan execution model into a clear, reusable aggregation contract
+move the current distributed work-plan execution model onto the shared reusable aggregation contract

 Focus areas: